It happens more often than it should in our favourite films, shows, and books.

 And you can bet your bottom dollar that will is going missing, only to reappear at the eleventh hour and save the day.

-We roll our eyes, but we love it really.
-Even if we do think it all seems a little far-fetched.
+We roll our eyes, but we love it really, even if it all seems a little far-fetched.
 The real world doesn’t work that way.
-Wills are legal documents, after all, drawn up by solicitors and professional will-writers.
+Wills are legal documents, after all, usually drawn up by solicitors and professional will-writers.

-Can you write your will on a napkin?
-Or the back of an envelope?
-Or any other scrap of paper you have to hand?
+Can you write your will on a napkin, the back of an envelope, or any other scrap of paper you have to hand?

 Surprisingly, yes.

-That’s where every single section is written in your hand (unlike the sort of DIY, fill-in-the-blank, type-written wills you pick up in WH Smith’s).
+That means every single section is written in your own hand, unlike the sort of DIY, fill-in-the-blank, typewritten wills you might pick up in WH Smith.

 Technically, at least, if that burger-stained napkin states your last will and testament, you’re golden.

-For starters, you should be taking time over your will.
-Even mutual wills, a simple two-way agreement that generally benefits the other party, should be considered with care.
+For starters, you should take time over your will.
+Even mutual wills, which are a simple two-way agreement that generally benefits the other party, should be considered carefully.
 You’ll want to make it fair.
-You don’t want to miss out anything, or anyone.
+You don’t want to leave out anything, or anyone.
 And no-one wants to deal with inheritance tax headaches.

 Writing a will is also about offering security.
 It’s peace of mind for the future, knowing those you care for will be looked after.
 It’s your parting gift.

 That security your loved ones rely on vanishes with back-of-a-fag-packet wills.
-They’re much more vulnerable to being contested – meaning your final wishes may not be carried out, and your family are left limbo, worrying whether they’ll even keep the house.
+They’re much more vulnerable to being contested, meaning your final wishes may not be carried out and your family could be left in limbo, worrying about what happens next.

-If you’re intent on drafting your own will, make sure you know the pros and cons of DIY wills and will-writing services.
+If you’re intent on drafting your own will, make sure you understand the pros and cons of DIY wills and will-writing services.

-All wills need to meet a few legal requirements (it’s all in the Wills Act 1837, if you’re interested).
-This is where many a DIY diner will can come unstuck.
+All wills need to meet a few legal requirements.
+It’s all set out in the Wills Act 1837, if you’re interested.
+This is where many DIY wills can come unstuck.

 A valid will is:

 In the absence of another will, you’d be classed as dying intestate.
-The state will then distribute your possessions according to the rules of intestacy, and it won’t matter what your final wishes were.
+The state would then distribute your possessions according to the rules of intestacy, and your final wishes would not apply.

-How ever you write a will, choose your witnesses carefully.
-They can’t be allowed to benefit from your will in any way.
+However you write a will, choose your witnesses carefully.
+They cannot be allowed to benefit from your will in any way.

-Witnesses act as ‘proof’ the will is genuine if it’s challenged.
+Witnesses act as proof that the will is genuine if it’s challenged.
 They’re even more important for impromptu wills.

-Because it’s not easy to prove that your homemade, handwritten will is an actual, final expression of wishes.
-Intentions versus ideas.
-It could just be a few thoughts you jotted down.
+That’s because it can be difficult to prove that a homemade handwritten will is a genuine final expression of your wishes rather than a few thoughts jotted down.
 No-one can be entirely sure.

-That’s tricky, and it could lead to the will being contested or dismissed – and your witnesses must then state you knew what you were doing when you wrote it.
+That uncertainty could lead to the will being contested or dismissed, and your witnesses may then need to state that you knew what you were doing when you wrote it.

-The Gazette, the UK’s official public record, reckons ‘holographic wills undoubtedly carry a higher risk of errors and potential complications.
-If worded by the testator without using legal terminology, ambiguity can arise and open up differing interpretations that might lead to contentious proceedings and a full or partial intestacy.
-Faulty spelling, punctuation and grammatical mistakes can add to this.’
+The Gazette, the UK’s official public record, says holographic wills carry a higher risk of errors and potential complications.
+Ambiguity, poor wording, spelling mistakes, and unclear punctuation can all create problems and lead to disputes or even a full or partial intestacy.

 You can also use your will to outline guardianship of your children.
-Nothing’s more valuable than that, so again, it’s best to put in place a will that leaves no room for doubt, if only for peace of mind.
+Nothing’s more valuable than that, so it’s best to put a will in place that leaves no room for doubt.

-Napkins aren’t known for their durability and longevity.
-They can just about withstand one hard wipe and it’s game over.
-Over time, the air’s going to degrade it, crumple it, warp your words, making them an entirely unsuitable canvas for will writing.
-If you’re sticking with that quick handwritten will, though, at least use a decent bit of A4.
+Napkins aren’t known for their durability.
+They can barely withstand one hard wipe before it’s game over.
+Over time, air will degrade the material, crumple it, and warp your words, making it an entirely unsuitable surface for will writing.
+If you’re sticking with a quick handwritten will, at least use a decent sheet of A4.

-Wills always need to be properly stored, too.
-It’s just like your birth certificate or your tax returns.
-You can keep them at home (but definitely get a safe, if you do), and sometimes solicitors and will-writers will offer storage solutions.
-And you just know someone's liable to toss a napkin, sheet of toilet roll, or used envelope right in the bin.
+Wills also need to be properly stored.
+It’s just like your birth certificate or tax records.
+You can keep them at home, but if you do, make sure they’re secure.
+Some solicitors and will-writers also offer storage solutions.
+A napkin, sheet of toilet roll, or used envelope is much more likely to end up in the bin.

-Wills aren’t super-expensive, and they’re a lot easier to sort out these days.
+Wills aren’t especially expensive, and they’re much easier to sort out these days.
 You can even get your witnesses to sign during a video call.

-When you’re ready to write your will, The Law Superstore will help you compare solicitors and will-writers to find the one that’s right for you.
+When you’re ready to write your will, The Law Superstore can help you compare solicitors and will-writers to find the right one for you.